tufts-ai-robotics-group/NovelGridWorldsV2/README.md

 The `ActionSet` class represents a set of actions.
 Action Sets can be used to specify what actions are available to a specific type of entity.

+### Example Agents
+The project provides some generic agent that can achieve simple tasks or serve as an example for more complicated agents:

+#### `RandomAgent`
+The agent will pick a random action (without parameters).

+#### `KeyboardAgent`
+The agent will print its action set and prompt for the user to manually select an action from the list.

+#### `SocketAgent`
+The process is basically the same as the `KeyboardAgent`, but it sends the available actions over the socket and expects an action number to be send from the remote client.

+To test the socket, first run the main `examples/polycraft.py` using configuration `pre_novelty_socket.json`.
+Then, go to `tests/test_socket.py` to directly send text over the socket.

+If you want to test your own configuration file with a different socket number, make sure you change the `PORT` variable in the `test_socket.py` file to reflect the port you're using.

 ## TODO
 - a socket client